-Under the new rental laws, a rental provider or agent will be able to enter the property to take advertising photographs and videos or to conduct sales inspections, if certain requirements are met.
+Under the new rental laws, a rental provider (landlord) or agent may enter the property to take advertising photographs and videos or to conduct sales inspections, if certain requirements are met.

 To enter a property to take advertising photos or videos of the property, the rental provider or agent must give the renter at least 7 days’ notice in writing.
 They must make a reasonable attempt to agree with the renter on a suitable time for entry.